rh-mobb/aro-workshop-content/aro-content/ops/2-aro-day-2-operations.md

 EOF
 ```

-1. Restart the Managed Upgrade Operator
+Restart the Managed Upgrade Operator

 ```
 oc -n openshift-managed-upgrade-operator \
-  scale deployment managed-upgrade-operator --replicas=0 oc -n openshift-managed-upgrade-operator \
+  scale deployment managed-upgrade-operator --replicas=0

+oc -n openshift-managed-upgrade-operator \
   scale deployment managed-upgrade-operator --replicas=1
 ```

-1. Look for available Upgrades
+Look for available Upgrades

+!!! info
-> If there output is `nil` there are no available upgrades and you cannot continue.
+    If the output is `nil` there are no available upgrades and you cannot continue.

 ```bash
 oc get clusterversion version -o jsonpath='{.status.availableUpdates}'
 ```

-1. Schedule an Upgrade
+Schedule an Upgrade

+!!! info
-> Set the Channel and Version to the desired values from the above list of available upgrades.
+    Set the Channel and Version to the desired values from the above list of available upgrades.

+The configuration below will schedule an upgrade for the current date / time + 5 minutes, allow PDB-blocked nodes to drain for 60 minutes before a drain is forced, and sets a capacity reservation so that workloads are not interrupted during an upgrade.

 ```bash
 cat << EOF | oc apply -f -